neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ### Which previously learned concepts will be utilized in this session?

+- JS Basics
+- Variables
+- Variable Types

 ---

 ## Inform: Session Guide

-### A basic example
+### Conditional programming

 Tell students a story:

-- Imagine having a child that loves to snack carrots (all kids do, right? 🥕).
+> - Imagine having a child that loves to snack carrots (all kids do, right? 🥕).
-- Therefore you're using it as a treat.
+> - Therefore you're using it as a treat.
-- Your kid gets two carrots as a baseline.
+> - Your kid gets two carrots as a baseline.
-- _If_ it helps cleaning the kitchen it can get two more.
+> - _If_ it helps cleaning the kitchen it can get two more.
+>

-> 👶 By the way: this is not parenting advice!
+> 👶 By the way: none of this is parenting advice!

 Ask students about the meaning of the word `if` in this story.